-Unlike Donald Trump and many Republican Members of Congress, Chris McCreight believes in science.
+Unlike many Members of Congress and local Brooklyn Republican Assemblymembers, Chris McCreight believes in science.
 Beyond that most basic, yet important, belief, here are some of his main issues of concern both globally and locally.

 1) Fracking must remain banned in New York State.
 The data is clear: fracking is not safe.
 We must protect our water supply here in New York City and the rest of the state.
 Additionally, the practice of fracking is disruptive to the local communities where it takes place and is still a fossil fuel that damages the environment.